George Mason University Online MHA - Health Systems Management

 George Mason University Master of Health Administration in Health Systems Management

-- Includes 1 week in Washington, DC including visits with Capitol Hill policy-makers
+- Includes 1 week in Washington, DC, visiting with Capitol Hill policy-makers

 - Program is designed for a variety of healthcare career applications